Andrew Paul | Americas Great Resorts

 In my own words

-I co-founded Americas Great Resorts in 1993 and ran it until 2011, when I sold my share to my partner and moved on.
-I spent the years after building another company.
-Among other things, it ran AGR’s own data, compliance, and marketing infrastructure.
+I founded Americas Great Resorts in 1993 and ran it until 2011, when I sold my share to my partner and moved on.
+I spent the years after building another company that, among other work, ran AGR’s own data, compliance, and marketing infrastructure.
 After it was acquired in 2015, I retired.
 I expected that to be permanent.
-In late 2023 my former partner, who’d kept running AGR all along, asked me to take the company back; he could no longer run it himself.
-I returned in early 2024, kept every employee, and set the company on a new path.
+I returned to AGR in early 2024, kept every employee, and set the company on a new path.
 Coming back with fresh eyes after years away made one thing clear: how heavily good hotels had tilted toward capturing demand and away from creating it in the first place.

 That’s not a knock on capture; you need it.
 But it’s where almost all of the money and attention now go: winning the click, the comparison, the last few feet of a transaction that has mostly already happened on somebody else’s platform.
 By the time a guest is choosing between you and three comparable listings on an OTA, you’re paying the most to reach them at the moment you have the least leverage.
 You’re competing on price and availability inside a marketplace built to make you interchangeable, reaching a person who arrived with no relationship to your property at all.

 The engine behind it is a frequent-traveler email datafile we’ve aggregated and refined since 1993, the Travel and Vacations Masterfile, currently around 5.2 million records.
 It is fully opt-in and permission-based, built from travel and luxury-interest sources where people consented to be contacted, screened to a household-income floor of $100,000 with finer selects by net worth, lifestyle, and interest, and revalidated for deliverability before any campaign runs.
-I want to be precise about what that is: it’s curated, consented reach, not a magic list, and on its own it’s just an audience.
-In practice the work is targeted email campaigns to that audience, the creative, the segmentation, and the tracking that attributes bookings back to source, run not to chase a single month’s numbers but to convert that reach into identifiable guest relationships the property keeps.
+It’s curated, consented reach, not a magic list, and on its own it’s just an audience.
+The work is targeted email campaigns to that audience: the creative, the segmentation, and the tracking that attributes bookings back to source.
+It’s run not to chase a single month’s numbers but to convert that reach into identifiable guest relationships the property keeps.
 That conversion, repeated, is the infrastructure.
-If all I did was blast a list and walk away, I’d be just another intermediary; the point is what the property owns once the campaign is over.

 What that looks like inside a hotel is the part that separates it from ordinary email work.
 AGR introduces qualified, consented travelers to the property before they enter an OTA comparison, so when the introduction works the booking forms in a channel the hotel controls rather than through an intermediary.
 The guest’s identity stays with the property, captured in its own systems, so each booking leaves behind a known, contactable guest the hotel can reach again directly without paying to re-acquire them.
-A campaign that only fills rooms leaves nothing behind; this is built so the owned base grows with every cycle.
-If you ended the engagement tomorrow, the guests already captured would remain yours.
+End the engagement tomorrow and those guests remain yours; a campaign that only fills rooms leaves nothing behind.

 The claim is narrow, and it’s testable.
 If a qualified property runs this and neither its OTA share nor its direct-controlled revenue moves while rate and occupancy hold, it failed for that property.
-I’d rather state it that plainly than hide behind a framework that can explain away every outcome.
+I’d rather say that than hide behind a framework that can explain away every outcome.

 The evidence, not the assertion